 Luckily for her brother-in-law's estate, and the future of the Saulkement Island Rachel was able to bring the girl back before the next day with the help of her allies among the White Island natives.
 Rachel became the first Priestess of Saulkement and that 19-year-old woman became the first Favorim.
 The two islands of Saulkement became lands of constant spring (save for the glacier were Saulke still lays his grief stricken head), no hot summers and no harsh winters.
 More and more exiled merchants brought their estates to the island Rachel oversaw construction of the Favorim cloister and the formation of the Priestess of Saulkement.
 The original Noble family required that each Noble house that arrived make a donation to the maintenance of the cloister and send three women to serve as Priestess in the cloister.
 To these demands the arriving Noble houses agreed.

 The Warkra fisherman, bundled up in three layer suits hand made from the skins of cold water cetaceans, were paddling their skin and bone kayaks through seas with 10ft high waves in freezing water.
-The Warkra kayak sits it's occupants so close to the freezing water that the Vartanadel sea merchants often thought they were corpses floating upright in the water.
-No experienced sailor would every confuse a human in figure floating in the Warkra Sea for anything but a corpse, the waters of the Warkra sea this time of year would freeze a grown man in 20 breaths.
-But the Warkra needed to brave the could waters, their entire existence was supported by and built upon harvesting the whales that beached themselves along the White Islands.
-On this day eight brave Warkra fisherman had travelled 60 miles on the open sea, dragging heavy unwieldily cargo canoes behind their kayaks.
-They had travelled not knowing what they would find, but only hoping to bring back food to their families.
-On this day there were hungry, tired and cold, but when they saw the great Vartanadel wooden ship dragged upon the shores of the Great White Island they rushed forward to help.
+The Warkra kayak sits its occupants so close to the freezing water that the Vartanadel sea merchants often thought they were corpses floating upright in the water.
+No experienced sailor would every confuse a human figure floating in the Warkra Sea for anything but a corpse, the waters of the Warkra sea this time of year would freeze a grown man in 20 breaths.
+But the Warkra needed to brave the cold waters, their entire existence was supported by and built upon harvesting the whales that beached themselves along the White Islands.
+On this day eight brave Warkra fisherman had traveled 60 miles on the open sea, dragging heavy unwieldy cargo canoes behind their kayaks.
+They had traveled not knowing what they would find, but only hoping to bring back food to their families.
+On this day they were hungry, tired and cold, but when they saw the great Vartanadel wooden ship dragged upon the shores of the Great White Island they rushed forward to help.

-The Warkra assumed the boat had been pulled in by the "wyrd" of the Island.
-Despite their limited stores and desperate need for them the Warkra immedatley offered the Vartans food clothing and anything else these strangers might need.
+The Warkra assumed the boat had been pulled in by the 'wyrd' of the Island.
+Despite their limited stores and their desperate need for those stores the Warkra immediately offered the Vartans food clothing, and anything else these strangers might need.
 Pavel Hulan, the leader of that Vartanadel men wrote this about the Warkra in his journal.

 Today the sea finally began to overtake the Kornin and I was forced to beach her, my personal ship, on an island seemingly over run with ice and devoid of life or vegetable.
 Many of my chattel had grown despondent over the upon seeing the sight of land and my eldest son had to lash three of them to death before the others could be compelled to drag the ship above the tide line (an additional five were lost in cold water upon the landing).
 An expensive day, all though one marked with the seeds of opportunity.
 A group of natives from the Island quickly approached us and began to make offering of food and clothing.
 I immediedtly set my family upon them to determine the location of their larger village or settlement.
 I plan to use these lesser men...begin replacing my lost chattel within the month.

 All chroniclers from foreign nations have described three common traits among the Warkra peoples: generosity, hospitality and xenophilia.
-These traits were seen as shockingly primitive by Vartanadelian exiles that settled what would become known as the Saulkement islands.
-The Vartans' sense of value and worth were distorted by the mores of rank, privilege and divine ascendancy that dominated the Vartanadel peninsula at the time.
+These traits were seen as shockingly primitive by Vartanadel Ghosts that settled what would become known as the Saulkement islands.
+The Vartans' basic sense of human value and worth were distorted by the mores of rank, privilege and divine ascendancy that dominated the Vartanadel peninsula at the time.
 The Warkra were a people incapable of hatred.
 They didn't even have a words for worthy and worthless or justified and criminal or stranger and friend.
 All those concepts fell under the Warkra concept of wyrd.
-Wyrd was something everything possessed and it be roughly defined as "that objects place in the universe".
+Wyrd was something everything possessed and it be roughly defined as 'that objects place in the universe'.
 When they saw the Vartan's on the White Island they knew that were seeing a different wyrd, perhaps a misplaced wyrd and they felt duty bound to help protect and restore the Vartan's wyrd.

 But that was not the Vartan's world view.
 Soon after Hulan made the above journal entry the miracle of Saulkement happened, and what were the two glacial islands which the Warkra had referred to for centuries as the White Island because of the constant snow fall, became lands of eternal spring.
 Naturally the Warkra began to leave their small cold islands to take their part in the new bounty.
 Quite unnaturally the Vartans were unwilling to share.
 As the Hulan family lead more and more Vartanadel exiles to the islands, more and more conflicts arose with the Warkra.
 Unlike the Warkra the Vartanadel nobles felt they were entitled to ascendancy over all.
-The Vartans chased the Warkra from the Saulkements and when they could, tried to in slave them.
+The Vartans chased the Warkra from the Saulkements, trying to enslave them when they could.
 Hulan wrote this about the Warkra

 These gold hair natives are little more than animals, they are unable to following any instruction and cannot be counted on to carry a single task to completion.
 Like a mad donkey they would rather die under the lash than move a single step in a harness.
 There is no place for them on Saulkement.